Beauty, loss and their ‘side-by-side-ness’

 Decisions not to self-disclose, if not made with awareness, tend to have a power implication.
 That is, the more ‘mysterious’ I am, the more likely I am to have power over others.
 Power over others is the last thing I want.
 In my personal life, if I’m needing to hold back – not disclose – then this probably speaks of some insecurity in me.
 It may be fruitful to check your motivation if your tendency is to be private, not just for you but so that you are not inadvertently exerting power over another.

-Self-disclosure is, like every other aspect of human relating, far from a binary issue.
+Self-disclosure, like other aspects of human relating, is far from a binary issue but mediated by context, content and trust.
 In my professional context, clients tend to feel like they know me well, even if I rarely disclose about my personal world.
 I believe this is because I’m pretty open with clients about how I am impacted by them.
-I would even say that, other than sexually, there is no part of my world that is categorically off limits to clients.
+I would even say that, other than romantically or sexually, there are no parts of my world that are categorically off limits to clients.
 And at the same time it has thus far never occurred to me to share things like my romantic status or how I feel about my mum because I have not found it relevant to another’s therapy.

 Self-disclosure is nuanced: I am not discussing here sharing ‘stats’ like whether I have a partner or siblings, but how I am impacted by another.
 It is possible to create intimacy – like the kind I have with clients – without in some ways sharing many ‘facts’ at all.

-Although I have thus far referred to self-disclosure as a singular choice, in my experience it is rarely this.
-It is more often a back and forth conversation between two people involving clarification, interest, digestion and so forth.
-I need to have sufficient trust in a confidante that they would be willing and able to engage in such a conversation.
-The role and person of the receiver – and my relationship with them – sits tightly alongside the value to me in disclosing.
+Although I have thus far described self-disclosure as the process of imparting information, in my experience it is rarely just this.
+It is more often a back and forth conversation between people, involving clarification, interest, digestion and so forth.
+For the process of self-disclosure to ‘work’ I need to have sufficient trust in a confidante that they would be willing and able to engage in such a conversation.
+The role and person of the receiver – and my relationship with them – is therefore also key to whether self-disclosure ‘works’.
 Given this, as a confidante I strive to be non-judgemental; to be trustworthy.
 Lofty but true: I strive to be worthy of the honour.

 Disclose on your terms (mainly)

 Contorting myself too much to suit others rarely leaves me feeling at peace.
 I understand of course that I must mediate myself socially to some degree.
 And, a theme across the board in my own therapy and witnessing clients tends to be a movement away from pleasing others.
 Generally speaking, we are all doing too much of this.
-Being aware of the pull to please – including telling people things because they want to know rather than stemming from any need in me – helps me not to do this habitually.
+Being aware of the pull to please helps me not to disclose habitually.

 In the absence of disclosure: are your fantasies helping you?

-When I don’t have information – such as when it is not disclosed – I can automatically fill those gaps with assumption or fantasy if I’m not aware of myself.
-I think this is a common phenomenon.
+When we don’t have information – such as when it is not disclosed – we can automatically fill those gaps with assumption or fantasy.
+This is a common phenomenon.

 When clients dare to trust me with their fantasies about me it tends to help their therapy.
 Note, I don’t need to put fantasies right by correcting with disclosure; I do need to explore how a client’s fantasy affects their therapy.
 For example, an assumption about me having or not having children may impact how an individual relates to me, and how they reflect on the topic in our conversations.

 Outside of therapy, it may be trickier to check out fantasies we hold about others.
 Still, consider it if you don’t already do this, especially where there is sufficient trust between you and the other.
-If that’s a struggle, being aware of assumptions and fantasies we hold is in itself in the direction of health – and peace.
+If that’s a struggle, being aware of assumptions and fantasies we hold is in itself in the direction of health.